 - Dr. Vezys teaches MICB 4131 (Immunology), the main undergraduate immunology course on campus.

 - Dr. Farrar teaches MICA 8011 (Current Topics in Immunology), which is taken by most Ph.D. students doing thesis research in immunology.

 - Dr. Hogquist directs an NIH T32 training grant in immunology and is the Associate Director of the Center for Immunology.

-- Dr. Mueller is the Director of Rhuematic and Autoimmunie Diseases and directs the NIH T35 grant to support medical student summer research program.
+- Dr. Mueller is the Director of Rhuematic and Autoimmunie Diseases and directs the NIH T35 grant to support medical student summer research in immunology.

-- Dr. Shimizu is the Director of the MSTP Program and the Assistant Dean for Graduate Education, Associate Dean in the Graduate School and the Director of the Graduate School Diversity Office.
+- Dr. Shimizu is the Director of the MSTP Program, the Assistant Dean for Graduate Education, Associate Dean in the Graduate School and the Director of the Graduate School Diversity Office.

 - Dr. Peterson is the Associate Director, UMN Dept. of Medicine Physician Scientist Training Program.

 - Twenty-one of 25 faculty members in the Immunology Track of the Microbiology, Immunology, and Cancer Biology graduate program are CFI members.